Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Discussion on Diffusion Large Language Models (DLLM)

 \section{Discussion on Diffusion Large Language Models (DLLM)}

 Most Diffusion Large Language Models (DLLMs) are instances of MDMs.
-Here, we discuss the challenges of directly applying \DiMO{} to language modelling with MDMs as an example.
+Here, we discuss the challenges of directly applying \DiMO{} to language modelling {for one-step generation} with MDMs as an example.
 At first glance, one might expect that the only difference between image-based and text-based MDMs lies in the underlying data modality.
 However, this distinction turns out to be fundamental for distillation. \textbf{Visual Signals: Pseudo-Discrete with Redundancy.} Visual signals are inherently continuous and highly redundant—human perception remains unchanged even if many pixels are perturbed.
 This redundancy persists after discretization with tokenizers such as VQGAN.
 Even if some visual tokens are distorted, the decoded image is often perceptually similar to the original.
 Thus, visual discrete codes can be regarded as pseudo-discrete: although tokenized, they retain an underlying continuity. \textbf{Language Tokens: Intrinsically Discrete.} Language tokens, in contrast, are intrinsically discrete.
 Every token choice has precise semantic and syntactic consequences, and small perturbations typically make a sentence ungrammatical or nonsensical.

 This difference creates a fundamental challenge for MDM one-step generation.
 For existing discrete diffusion modelling, a one-step generator produces all logits for each token, then samples each of the tokens in parallel \textbf{\emph{independently}}.
-To sample a sentence correctly, the model's joint output distribution must collapse into an almost exact delta distribution over one sequence, otherwise the probability of generating a valid sentence is essentially zero~\citep{feng2025theoretical}.
+To sample a sentence correctly, the model's joint output distribution must collapse into an almost exact delta distribution over one sequence, {which means the entropy for each prediction position must be as low as possible,} otherwise the probability of generating a valid sentence is essentially zero~\citep{feng2025theoretical}.
 This requirement for near-perfect precision in the output distribution makes DLLM distillation significantly more challenging than visual diffusion model distillation.